 - 100% anti-ghosting with full key rollover on USB

 - Cherry MX Speed gaming key switches

 The Logitech G910 Orion Spectrum mechanical gaming board was designed with gamers in mind.
 It has dedicated media control, a game mode button, and comes with a detachable palm rest to help you stay comfortable during long hours of gaming.
 Durable to 70 million keystrokes, you can customize both your hotkeys and the colors they will display.
 You can even create different pallets for different games or events to help you visually stay on track.

 SteelSeries Apex Pro TKL

 The SteelSeries Apex Pro TKL is hands-down one of the best gaming keyboards on the market right now.
 It features a 0.7ms response time from their mechanical switches that are durable for 100 million keypresses.
-The keyboard frame is made from aluminum allow to keep it durable and sturdy for a lifetime of use.
+The keyboard frame is made from aluminum, which allows it to keep it durable and sturdy for a lifetime.
 It has features that make it an attractive option for competitive gamers, which include: